didzisdti/dtikube_service/docs/1-Project-Overview/Architecture-Design.md

 ### Power supply
 * **Anker Prime Charger, 200W 6-Port GaN:** 4 x USB-C ports with up to 100W supply on a single port, and 2 USB ports with up to 22.5W supply.
 Utilised by both control node and cluster.
   * **ActiveShield 3.0:** Offers voltage protection, current regulation, and real-time temperature monitoring.
-  * **PowerIQ 3.0:** Technology guarantees reconginition and fast charging for a wide range of devices
+  * **PowerIQ 3.0:** Technology guarantees recognition and fast charging for a wide range of devices
 * **Wiring:** USB-C to USB-C Cable, 60W 20V/3A

 ### Cooling
-* **Open-Case Frame:** Open Pi Cluster case allowing adequate air ciruclation
+* **Open-Case Frame:** Open Pi Cluster case allowing adequate air circulation
 * **Cooling Fan:** Mounted on top of each board in the cluster
-* **Idividual Heatsinks:** Alluminium heatsinks applied on Processor, RAM, USB controller and Ethernet controller
+* **Individual Heatsinks:** Aluminium heatsinks applied on Processor, RAM, USB controller and Ethernet controller

 ## :computer: Control Node
 A Windows Subsystem for Linux (WSL) with Ubuntu OS installed on a laptop.
-Main access point for all server configuration managment through SSH key access.
+Main access point for all server configuration management through SSH key access.